Looking for some of the best hikes in Maine with incredible views? You’ve come to the right place!

 Want to go on a hike that won’t have many people on it but is still one of the greatest in Maine?
 Then make your way over to Mount Kineo.

-Take the local boat from Rockwood boat launch to the trailhead on Mount Kineo across the lake for a pleasant and inexpensive day trip.
+You can also take the local boat from Rockwood boat launch to the trailhead on Mount Kineo across the lake for a pleasant and inexpensive day trip.

 Honestly, there is no better way to see the lake.
 The boat ride itself is just so beautiful before you even begin the hike!